alexkisielewicz/Portfolio-Project-1/README.md

 - [Visual Studio Code for Windows](https://code.visualstudio.com/) - IDE used to code the project.

-- [GitHub:](https://github.com/) - GitHub is used to store the projects code after being pushed from Git.
+- [GitHub](https://github.com/) - GitHub is used to store the projects code after being pushed from Git.

-- [Photoshop:](https://www.adobe.com/ie/products/photoshop.html) - Photoshop was used to create the logo and resize the pictures.
+- [Photoshop](https://www.adobe.com/ie/products/photoshop.html) - Photoshop was used to resize the pictures.

+- [Adobe Express](https://express.adobe.com/) - online service used to create logo.

 - [BD_sizer](https://bd-sizer.en.softonic.com/) - used for resizeing pictures in the gallery.